Press hardening steels (PHS) for complex shapes

 Automotive applications for hot formed steels

-Docol PHS steel grades are appropriate for components which are too complex in shape to be cold formed.
+Docol PHS steel grades are for components with shapes that are too complex to be cold formed.

 • EV battery protection